raspberrypilearning/freecad-headphone-tidy/en/step_9.md

-## Printing the tidy
+## Print the headphone tidy

-Instructions can't be provided for all 3D printers, but the example here uses the [Octoprint](https://octoprint.org/) software to print the dice of a Lulzbot TAZ 6.
+Instructions can't be provided for all 3D printer models.
+The example here uses the [Octoprint](https://octoprint.org/) software to print the headphone tidy on a Lulzbot TAZ 6.

 --- task ---
 Turn on the 3D printer and load the Octoprint software.